MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-about-mobile-development-with-xamarin.md

 You don't need to decide which approach to take up front; apps can be implemented using a combination of both Xamarin Native and Xamarin.Forms:

 -   Use Xamarin.Forms to build general-purpose screens.
-These provide similar UI and capabilities across platforms, such as logins, contact forms, and search results.
+These provide similar user interfaces and capabilities across platforms, such as logins, contact forms, and search results.

 -   Use a variety of customization capabilities in Xamarin.Forms to adjust the UI on a per-platform basis.
 The simplest customization option involves the `OnPlatform` API.
 You can also create custom views, extend existing renderers, and create custom renderers.